Envoy Gateway + OpenAPI

 GRPCRoute (Native gRPC Traffic)

-Routes native gRPC traffic directly to the OrderService backend on port 5000, matching on the fully qualified gRPC service name.
+Route native gRPC traffic directly to the OrderService backend on port 5000 with a GRPCRoute matching on the fully qualified gRPC service name.

 HTTPRoute (REST-to-gRPC Transcoding)

-Maps REST paths (/v1/orders prefix) to the gRPC backend for transcoding, and routes /docs to the Swagger UI service.
-Attached to both HTTP and HTTPS listeners.
+Map REST paths (/v1/orders prefix) to the gRPC backend for transcoding with an HTTPRoute, and route /docs to the Swagger UI service.
+Attach the route to both HTTP and HTTPS listeners.

 Step 5: Envoy Filter for gRPC-JSON Transcoding

-Alternatively, store the proto descriptor in a ConfigMap.
-This creates a ConfigMap with the base64-encoded proto descriptor binary that can be mounted into Envoy pods.
+Alternatively, store the proto descriptor in a ConfigMap: create a ConfigMap holding the base64-encoded proto descriptor binary and mount it into the Envoy pods.

 Step 6: Swagger UI Deployment

-Deploy Swagger UI to serve the generated OpenAPI spec.
-This manifest includes a ConfigMap for the OpenAPI spec, a Deployment running the official swaggerapi/swagger-ui image with the spec mounted at /specs, and a ClusterIP Service exposing port 8080.
+Deploy Swagger UI to serve the generated OpenAPI spec: a ConfigMap for the OpenAPI spec, a Deployment running the official swaggerapi/swagger-ui image with the spec mounted at /specs, and a ClusterIP Service exposing port 8080.

 Rate Limiting

 Add rate limiting at the gateway level to protect your Connectum services.
-This BackendTrafficPolicy applies local rate limiting of 100 requests per second to the REST HTTPRoute.
+A BackendTrafficPolicy can apply local rate limiting (e.g. 100 requests per second) to the REST HTTPRoute.

 Load Balancing

 Configure request-level (L7) load balancing for gRPC backends.
 This is essential because gRPC uses persistent HTTP/2 connections.
-The policy applies RoundRobin load balancing to the REST HTTPRoute.
+A BackendTrafficPolicy can apply RoundRobin load balancing to the REST HTTPRoute.

 Full Example: End-to-End Request